Braids (band): 2008–2011: Relocation and Native Speaker

 In September 2008, the band relocated to Montreal, where Lee, Smith and Tufts attended classes at McGill University.
 In Montreal, the band rehearsed new material for an album and changed their name from The Neighbourhood Council to Braids (the EP was reissued under the Braids name).
 Tufts branded the original name as "pretty terrible" and felt the change reflected the band's "interwoven and interlaced" style.
 The band continued to develop material and their particular sound.
 Work from this period was debuted on a series of short tours, including a brief reunion with Deerhunter.
 With the structure of the group's music largely established, the band began to record and self-produce their debut album, Native Speaker, in July 2009.
 With only the drum tracks laid out for the album, the band embarked on their first major tour across Canada a month later.

 Work resumed on Native Speaker when the group returned to Montreal in September 2009.
 The band completed recording the album during the winter of 2010.
-During this period, Braids was invited to play a set at Pop Montreal and recorded a video with Vincent Moon for a series on Montreal bands.
+During this period, Braids was invited to play a set at Pop Montreal.
 Later in 2010, Braids toured in support of Holly Miranda in Canada and the United States.
-After negotiating with labels in the United States and Canada, Braids announced Chad Vangaalen's label Flemish Eye would distribute Native Speaker in Canada and Kanine Records would release the album in the United States, with the release date set for January 18, 2011.
+After negotiating with labels in the United States and Canada, Braids announced Chad VanGaalen's label Flemish Eye would distribute Native Speaker in Canada and Kanine Records would release the album in the United States, with the release date set for January 18, 2011.